Countering Malicious DeepFakes: Survey, Battleground, and Horizon: Generation of DeepFakes

 Appearance optimal transport (AOT) \citep{zhu2020aot} has formulated appearance mapping as an optimal transport problem.
 They have proposed an AOT model to formulate it in both latent and spatial space.
 In particular, a relighting module is designed to simulate the optimal transport plan.
 The optimization target is minimizing the Wasserstein distance of the learned features in the latent space, which enables better performance and less computation than conventional optimization.

-{Information disentangling and swapping network (InfoSwap) \citep{gao2021information} aims to extract the most expressive information for identity representation.
+Information disentangling and swapping network (InfoSwap) \citep{gao2021information} aims to extract the most expressive information for identity representation.
 The main idea is to formulate the learning of disentangled representations as optimizing an information bottleneck trade-off.
-The information bottleneck principle provides a guarantee that in the latent space, areas scored identity-irrelevant indeed contribute little information to predict identity.}
+The information bottleneck principle provides a guarantee that in the latent space, areas scored as identity-irrelevant indeed contribute little information to predict identity.

-{Megapixel level face swapping (MegaFS) \citep{zhu2021one} has proposed the first one-shot ultra-high-resolution face swapping method.
+Megapixel level face swapping (MegaFS) \citep{zhu2021one} has proposed the first one-shot ultra-high-resolution face swapping method.
 To overcome the information loss in the encoder, they use a hierarchical representation face encoder (HieRFE) to find the complete face representation.
 Then they use a face transfer module (FTM) to control multiple attributes synchronously without explicit feature disentanglement.
-The contributions are ground-breaking.}
+The contributions are ground-breaking.

-{FaceInpainter \citep{li2021faceinpainter} propose a controllable face inpainting network under heterogeneous domains (\ie, oil painting, 3D cartoons, pencil drawing and exaggerated drawing, \etc).
+FaceInpainter \citep{li2021faceinpainter} proposes a controllable face inpainting network under heterogeneous domains (\ie, oil painting, 3D cartoons, pencil drawing, exaggerated drawing, \etc).
 The framework has two stages.
-In the first stage, they use a Styled Face Inpainting Network (SFI-Net) to map the identity and attribute properties to the swapped face.
-The second stage contains a Joint Refinement Network (JR-Net) that refining the attributes and identity details, generating occlusion-aware and high-resolution swapped faces with visually natural fused boundaries.}
+In the first stage, they use a styled face inpainting network (SFI-Net) to map the identity and attribute properties to the swapped face.
+The second stage contains a joint refinement network (JR-Net) that refines the attributes and identity details, generating occlusion-aware and high-resolution swapped faces with visually natural fused boundaries.